 When considering the recommendation of the SpectraSite board of directors with respect to the SpectraSite merger proposal, the SpectraSite stockholders should be aware that some directors and executive officers of SpectraSite have interests in the merger that are different from, or are in addition to, the interests of the SpectraSite stockholders.
 Specifically, four directors of SpectraSite, including Messrs.
 Clark and Biltz, will become directors of American Tower upon consummation of the merger.
 American Tower will indemnify and maintain liability insurance for these individuals and members of the SpectraSite board of directors for their services as directors prior to the merger.
-Furthermore, the consummation of the merger will result in the accelerated vesting of equity-based awards held by SpectraSite s non-employee directors and will also result in the accelerated vesting of equity-based awards held by executive officers in specified circumstances and the payment of enhanced severance pay and benefits to executive officers upon their termination of employment in specified circumstances, including Messrs.
+Furthermore, the consummation of the merger will result in the accelerated vesting of equity-based awards held by SpectraSite s non-employee directors and executive officers in specified circumstances and the payment of enhanced severance pay and benefits to executive officers upon their termination of employment in specified circumstances, including Messrs.
 Clark, Biltz and Slaven, who will not continue as employees of American Tower after consummation of the merger.
 As a result, these directors and officers may be more likely to vote for the SpectraSite merger proposal than if they did not have these other interests.
-As of the record date, directors and executive officers of SpectraSite beneficially owned [•] shares of SpectraSite common stock, or approximately [•]% of the shares of SpectraSite common stock outstanding on that date.
-Stockholders should consider these interests in conjunction with the recommendation of the boards of directors of American Tower and SpectraSite approving the proposals related to the merger.
-See the section captioned PROPOSAL NUMBER ONE: THE MERGER PROPOSALS Conflicts of Interests of SpectraSite Directors and Executive Officers in the Merger beginning on page 63.
+As of the record date, directors and executive officers of SpectraSite beneficially owned and were entitled to vote 7,500 shares of SpectraSite common stock, or less than 1% of the shares of SpectraSite common stock outstanding on that date.
+Stockholders should consider these interests in conjunction with the recommendation of the boards of directors of

+American Tower and SpectraSite approving the proposals related to the merger.
+See the section captioned PROPOSAL NUMBER ONE: THE MERGER PROPOSALS Conflicts of Interests of SpectraSite s Directors and Executive Officers in the Merger beginning on page 64.